PixelProCoder/Win32MemoryManager/README.md

 - Manages all created heaps and provides automatic destruction with memory deallocation.
 - Offers two heap types:
   - **Normal Heap:** Grows dynamically and allocates blocks of various sizes with user-specified alignment.
-  - **Fixed Heap:** Pre-divided into fixed-size blocks, ideal for allocating constant-size objects like arrays.
+  - **Fixed Heap:** Pre-divided into fixed-size blocks, ideal for allocating constant-size structures like arrays.
 Offers allocation fail-safes and guarantees 4-byte alignment.